seg-leonelsanches/leos-guitar-shop-nextjs/README.md

 ## Google Tag Manager Testing

 Make sure to set a `NEXT_PUBLIC_GTM_ID` environment variable with the value equal to you GTM ID.
+The sites does the rest, initializing the Google data layer.